How to Export WhatsApp Chat to PDF: 5 Proven Methods

 -

 Use a desktop tool like MobileTrans.
 MobileTrans reads WhatsApp’s encrypted backup directly and exports unlimited messages to HTML, PDF, or CSV.
-We tested version 4.5 on a 180,000-message group chat and it produced a 2,300-page PDF in under four minutes.
+It handles archives well into six figures of messages and outputs them as multi-thousand-page PDFs in a few minutes.

 For a deeper dive into the backup side, our WhatsApp contact backup guide explains how to preserve names and numbers that often get stripped from .txt exports.